 Another reason the first year of marriage is the hardest is because you’re learning what you should and shouldn’t share with your husband.
 He doesn’t need to know what you’re feeling every moment you’re feeling it, especially if it directly involves him.
 There are lots of feelings I have about some things my husband says and does that I’d never tell him, because there’s not point.
 I don’t want him to feel self-conscious, and his actions and words are part of who he is.
 I’ve learned from experience that some things are better left unsaid – as you’re learning!

-For more thoughts on being married – especially if your marriage is only a year or two old – read Is Your Marriage Normal?
-5 Signs You’re Expecting Too Much.
+For more thoughts on being married – especially if your marriage is only a year or two old – read How the Power of Love Can Save Your Marriage.

 I welcome your thoughts on the first year of marriage below, but I can’t offer advice.
 You may find it helpful to share your experience, and show other readers they’re not alone.